Personal Use and Misuse of University Property

 Effective: Moved to Policy Library from UPM 2.5(10)

-Contact: Senior Vice President for Business and Finance
+Contact: Senior Vice President for Operations and Finance

 This policy provides clarification regarding personal use and misuse of university property.
 State law, specifically Section 721.2 of the Iowa Code, prohibits any state employee from using, or permitting any other person to use, property owned by the state or any subdivision or agency of the state for any private purpose or for personal gain to the detriment of the state.
 Violation of this statute is a serious misdemeanor.

 This policy is intended to cover all types of university property and services, including cars, supplies, telephones, typewriters and computer hardware and software, equipment, campus mail, electronic mail and copying facilities, products from university farms, and food, drugs or chemicals available from university activities.
 No one shall be permitted to remove for personal use from the buildings or grounds any property belonging to the university, even though it may seem to be of no value.
 This includes use of university equipment such as farm machinery, trucks, or other equipment during off-hours when it is not needed for university operations.
 Telephone service and electronic mail is provided for the purpose of conducting university business.